 If messaging is the foundation of BizTalk Server, the message schemas are the bedrock on which messaging is built.
 Fortunately, BizTalk supports converting text files to XML simply and intuitively using Flat File Schemas, which are simple XML schemas (XSD) with specific annotations.
 At first glance, this may seem strange because XML Schemas (XSD) are used to describe XML files.
 However, BizTalk uses them as metadata to describe XML documents and text files (flat files).

-The trick is that all the necessary information, such as the delimiter symbols or the element size in a positional file, i.e., the definition of the rules of parsing (transformation rules), are embedded in the form of annotations in XML Schema (XSD), thereby simplifying the reuse of all these schemes in different parts of the process.
+The trick is that all the necessary information, such as the delimiter symbols or the element size in a positional file, i.e., the definition of the rules of parsing (transformation rules), is embedded in the form of annotations in XML Schema (XSD), thereby simplifying the reuse of all these schemes in different parts of the process.
 The document can be translated back into a flat file at any point because the definition is declarative and symmetric.

 Where can syntax transformations occur?